 Knotweed Changes to Property Information Form (TA6 Part 1)

-The housing market is booming at the moment and many people will be going through the conveyancing process, which at times can be quite arduous.
-A stage of this process is the completion of a TA6 Form (Seller’s Property Information Form – produced by the Law Society), which is a general questionnaire for sellers to complete.
+The housing market is booming at the moment, and many people will be going through the conveyancing process, which can be quite arduous at times.
+One stage of this process is completing a TA6 Form (Seller’s Property Information Form—produced by the Law Society), which is a general questionnaire for sellers to complete.

 The TA6 Form requires the seller to disclose information on matters such as Japanese knotweed, flooding, parking and planning consents.